dribdat/design/Whitepaper/README.md

 # ⑧ the open alternative

-In this section, we draw comparison to several other open source platforms and applications for hackathon-type events, which have (alongside their proprietary brethren) inspired our work.
+In this section, we draw comparison to several other open source platforms and applications for hackathon-type events, which have most strongly inspired our work.
 While project management tools, online forums, digital whiteboards, and conceivably any reasonably flexible collaboration platform can be used to run ideation events, specialized products can help to quickly build a team, evaluate progress, and "get in the groove".

 Platforms that are accessible to the general public (no matter how technically astute or not), and produce useful documentation, are popular with [civic tech](https://github.com/dribdat/dribdat/issues/240) and digital society initiatives.
 In the arena of student events, things are more focused on admissions, competition, and jury evaluation.
 Despite the differences across the spectra of audiences, we hope to see some of the core functional aspects modularized, enabling more code and design sharing to improve hackathon experiences everywhere.